The crypto modality does not ship a dedicated typed client yet. You use the BDN through two surfaces that exist today:

 required

-Called for every object the relay fans out. data is the raw frame payload — decode it as the feed’s JSON or binary schema.
+The client calls this for every object that the relay fans out. data is the raw frame payload.
+Decode it as the feed’s JSON or binary schema.

 number

-Optional MoQT filter — defaults to “largest object” (live tail).
+Optional MoQT filter.
+The default is “largest object” (live tail).
 Pass a start/end window to replay from a point in the durable origin.

 Returns a FrameSubscription.
 Call .close() to unsubscribe.